 If you treat the Roth IRA as an inherited Roth IRA, payments from the Roth IRA will not be subject to the 10% additional income tax on early distributions.
 An inherited Roth IRA is subject to required minimum distributions.
 If the participant had started taking required minimum distributions from the Plan, you will have to receive required minimum distributions from the inherited Roth IRA.
-If the participant had not started taking required minimum distributions, you will not have to start receiving required minimum distributions from the inherited Roth IRA until the year the participant would have been age 701⁄2 (if the participant was born before July 1, 1949) or age 72 (if the participant was born after June 30, 1949).
+If the participant had not started taking required minimum distributions, you will not have to start receiving required minimum distributions from the inherited Roth IRA.
+If the participant had not started taking required minimum distributions from the inherited Roth IRA.
+If the participant was born before July 1, 1949) or age 72 (if the participant was born after June 30, 1949).